The world is a book and those who do not travel read only a page.

 Say, (O Muhammad), “Travel through the land and observe how He began creation.
 Then Allah will produce the final creation.
 Indeed Allah , over all things, is competent.”
 [Qur’an: Chapter 29, Verse 20]

 We have all had great holidays at some point in our lives, at times with family or friends and at times in one’s own solitary company.
+Click to read more if you want to book one now.
 Some of us have traveled more frequently and widely, while others less so.
 Experience, the most effective teacher, coaches us in making one’s holiday trip not only fun and productive but also free of unpleasant circumstances and worries.
 Here is a set of things that one should do before embarking on a journey:

 Gathering relevant information about your holiday destination is the first step towards planning a good holiday.